 To this end, various measures must be strictly applied7(for more details, refer to the INRS publications):

-• Handle nanomaterials as liquid suspensions, gels, pellets or incorporated into matrices rather than as powders (which are more volatile, with a greater propensity to diffuse into the air)
+• handle nanomaterials as liquid suspensions, gels, pellets or incorporated into matrices rather than as powders (which are more volatile, with a greater propensity to diffuse into the air)

-• work in a vacuum8As early as 2009, the European Parliament had specifically asked the Commission to study the need to revise the legislation on worker protection with regard to, among other things, the use of nanomaterials only in closed systems or in any other way that guarantees the non-exposure of workers as long as it is not possible to reliably detect and control exposure: cf. European Parliament resolution of 24 April 2009 on regulatory aspects of nanomaterials (Article 15)
+• work in enclosed systems8As early as 2009, the European Parliament had specifically asked the Commission to study the need to revise the legislation on worker protection with regard to, among other things, the use of nanomaterials only in closed systems or in any other way that guarantees the non-exposure of workers as long as it is not possible to reliably detect and control exposure: cf. European Parliament resolution of 24 April 2009 on regulatory aspects of nanomaterials (Article 15)

 • filter the air in the workplace with very high efficiency fiber filters